tliu-2/data-512-homework_2/README.md

 the two source files.
 The latter being a csv which holds data on article title, quality and its associated region, country, and population.

+## Data Schema
+This section is dedicated to mapping out the schema of the intermediary and final dataset used in the analysis.

+All intermediary data and datasets in .csv come in the form of "dataframe-like" format.
+`politician_page_data.csv` has the columns:
+- pageid
+- ns
+- title
+- contentmodel
+- pagelanguage
+- pagelanguagehtmlcode
+- pagelanguagedir
+- touched
+- lastrevid
+- length
+- watchers
+- talkid
+- fullurl
+- editurl
+- canonicalurl

+`articlequalty.csv` has the columns:
+- revid
+- prediction
+- probability_B
+- probability_C
+- probability_FA
+- probability_GA
+- probability_Start
+- probability_Stub

+`wp_politicians_by_country.csv` has the columns:
+- country
+- region
+- population
+- article_title
+- revision_id
+- article_quality

 ## Data Issues
 In the original data set, there were some countries that were listed with a population of 0.
 These were filtered out of our analysis.